Sorry, you need to enable JavaScript to visit this website.

 Each year, the Flemish Youth Council and the Youth Council of the French-Speaking community select several youth delegates (young people below 30 years old) to represent the points of view of Belgian youth at United Nations conferences and meetings.
 These youth delegates make sure that young people’s voices are heard in international decision-making processes while contributing to the implementation of international commitments at national level.
 Environment and sustainable development are the main topics discussed.

-Since 1996 the Division Knowledge and policy has a direct bilateral cooperation with South-Africa.
+Since 1996, the Division 'Knowledge and policy' has a direct bilateral cooperation with South Africa.
 South Africa and the Flemish government cooperated in the areas of culture, art, sport and youth.
-The basis of this cooperation are the three year work programmes.
-Up to 2006 these programmes have focused on two aspects:
+The basis of this cooperation is the three-year work programmes.
+Up to 2006 these programmes have focused on two aspects, namely capacity building of libraries and non-formal adult education; and, capacity building of young South Africans who were designated to elaborate a strong youth policy.

-Since 2006, a renewed approach is chosen.
+Since 2006, a renewed approach is adopted.
 A transversal approach is promoted whereby special attention is given to the coordination of the policy areas youth, socio-cultural work, arts, heritage and sport.
 This new vision is reflected in the ‘adoption’ of four local community centres whereby attention is given to youth, culture and sport.
 The underlying idea is that those local community centres have to develop the capacities needed to operate.
 At the end of the collaboration, the four local community centres have to be an example of an integrated community centre.
 In addition, the educated South Africans can pass their knowledge on to actors who are involved in the community centres.
 In this way, they can inform and sensibilise the youth policy actors through activities and a course around capacity building.
 The selected community centres also have to be important actors in setting up the local cultural- and youth policy.
 After all, this stimulates the competences and the involvement of the local actors.